Csantos07/ari-flashcard/readme.md

 When i click on create deck
 - I should be routed to a form to create a deck
+- I should be able to fill in the contents.
+- Then click submit
+- I should see that I have a new deck?
+- What will happen after i click submit?
+- What will be my view?

 ```CREATE DECK
 Name: